-It’s almost the solstice.
-Here in the Northern Hemisphere, the days are long, the sun is at its most intense for the year, and the weather is warm – but not as warm as it will be later this summer.
+The June solstice is coming, bringing summer to the N. Hemisphere and winter to the southern half of Earth’s globe.
+Here in the N. Hemisphere, the days are long, the sun is at its most intense for the year, and the weather is warm – but not as warm as it will be later this summer.
 And the summer sky is with us, too.
 The famous asterism known as the Summer Triangle is now ascending in the eastern sky on these June evenings.

 An asterism isn’t the same thing as a constellation, by the way.
 Constellations generally come to us from ancient times.
 In the 1930′s, the boundaries of 88 constellations were officially drawn by the International Astronomical Union.